The boss has just found out that companies which specialize in infomercial marketing will charge tens of thousands of dollars to produce your program.

 Cast a Wider Net

 Each personality type is more comfortable with information presented in a particular style.
-Incorporating all styles into your presentation effectively multiplies the bait when you’re fishing for customers.
+Respecting those communications styles, satisfying each in succession, multiplies the bait when you’re fishing for customers.

 Got questions about articulating your value, and making sure people know it?
 Drop Chuck a note at ChuckMcKay@ChuckMcKayOnLine.com.
-Or call him at 304-208-7654.
+Or, you can call Chuck at 317-207-0028.

 If you’re interested in learning more about persona-based marketing, I recommend Waiting for Your Cat to Bark by Bryan Eisenberg, Jeffrey Eisenberg, and Lisa T. Davis.
 They make simple what could be a confusing subject.
 That’s probably why the book hit all 4 bestseller lists: New York Times, Wall Street Journal, USA Today and BusinessWeek.